 Use a spoon to add about one tablespoon of the melted chocolate to each of the molds.
 Use the back to spread the chocolate around, making sure to cover the entire mold all the way to the top.
 Place the finished mold on the baking sheet and refrigerate for five minutes.

 After refrigerating, bring the molds back out and add another heaping tablespoon of chocolate into the molds, this time one at a time, so the chocolate doesn’t harden before you can spread it.
 Use the back of the spoon to spread the second layer of chocolate around.
 Repeat for all molds.

 Once the bombs are frozen, it’s time to put on those gloves.
 Carefully use your gloved hands to remove the bombs from the molds.

 If you only have one mold, repeat steps from temper chocolate to remove bombs for the second set.

 Microwave a microwave safe flat plate for two minutes.
 Once the plate is heated, place six of the twelve halves on the hot plate – one at a time – using your gloved hand.
 Spin them gently to smooth the edges.
 Once the edges are smooth, place finished half in a cupcake liner.
 Repeat with all of the halves.

-Fill each of your chocolate bombs with a packet of the hot cocoa mix, one Andes Mint, and a spoon full of marshmallows.
+Fill each of your chocolate bombs with a packet of the hot cocoa mix and a spoon full of marshmallows.